OpenDAX/OpenDAX/README.rst

   connection to MQTT broker and uses Lua as filter language so that any arbitrary type of data format can be used.
 * PLCTAG Communication Module - Uses the lipplctag library to communicate to PLCs.
-This library usees a tag based abstraction that makes reading and writing to various PLCs consistent.
+This library uses a tag based abstraction that makes reading and writing to various PLCs consistent.
 The main purpose for this module is to cummunicate to Allen Bradley PLCs using EIP/CIP.
 The library includes Modbus TCP client capability as well.